 Lentil potage is just a thick soup rich in vegetable-protein.

-Strong research indicates that most of us should increase the amount of protein we are eating, and the we should get it especially from vegetable-sources.
+Strong research indicates that most of us should increase the amount of protein we are eating, and that it would be best especially from vegetable-sources.

 It is not necessary to become a vegetarian obviously, but simply enjoy more legumes in our food.
 Mostly they have little or no flavour so the trick is to spice them up.